 Annuities are one of the most popular investment products available today.
-One reason annuities are attractive is that they can help build more value over time.
+One reason annuities are attractive is that they can accumulate value over time.

 By providing potential growth that is tax deferred, an annuity's investment earnings can accumulate and compound untouched by federal, state, or local income taxes until you begin making withdrawals, which is usually after retirement.
 Keep in mind that withdrawals made before age 59½ are taxed as ordinary income and may be subject to a 10% federal penalty.
 There are different types of annuities and they can be classified in a number of ways.
 For example, fixed annuities guarantee* a certain rate of return for some specified period of time.